 # mysql -u root -p mysql> CREATE DATABASE joomla; mysql> GRANT ALL PRIVILEGES on joomla.* to 'joomlauser'@'localhost' identified by 'your_password'; mysql> FLUSH PRIVILEGES;

 sudo service apache2 restart sudo service mysql restart

 Step 6.
 Access the Joomla Installer.

-Now you can finish your Joomla installation by opening your favorite web browser and navigate to: http://your_ip_address.
+Now you can finish your Joomla installation by opening your favorite web browser and navigating to

 Once you have finished going through the installer, delete the installation folder per Joomla’s instructions and change the permissions on the config file:

-Congratulation’s!
+Congratulations!
 You have successfully installed Joomla.
-Thanks for using this tutorial for installing Joomla content management system on Ubuntu 14.04 systems.
-For additional help or useful information, we recommend you to check the official Joomla web site.
+Thanks for using this tutorial for installing the Joomla content management system on Ubuntu 14.04 systems.
+For additional help or useful information, we recommend you to check the official Joomla website.